Public Health and Preventive Medicine

 Existing alliances with local health departments, such as through the Commission for a Healthy Central New York, will be expanded by bringing scholarly resources together in a focused way.

-The Department of Public Health & Preventive Medicine presently operates through four divisions:
+The Department of Public Health & Preventive Medicine presently operates through three divisions:

 Master of Public Health Program (CNYMPH)

 The CNYMPH Program prepares graduates to manage public health issues via a 42-Credit Master of Public Health degree program, as well as a 15-credit Certificate of Advanced Study in public health, and a joint MD-MPH program.
 CNYMPH faculty also provide biostatistical training to graduate students in the College of Graduate Studies.

 The Preventive Medicine program teaches the essentials of epidemiology, biostatistics, public health, clinical prevention , population-oriented prevention, health systems, health policy and evidence-based medicine throughout the four year curriculum in the medical school.